mohimanilab/molDiscovery/docs/NPDtools-2.6.0-beta-manual.md

 (ii) learning a probabilistic model to match small molecules with their mass spectra.

 The running procedure and the main concepts are similar to the ones of Dereplicator+ (see [above](#sec_run_db_dereplicator+)).
-The key difference is that the current version of molDiscovery is trained for only charge +1 molecules and only one fragmentation pattern (at most two bridges and one 2-cut are allowed).
+The key difference is that the current version of molDiscovery is trained for only charge +1 and +2 molecules and only one fragmentation pattern (at most two bridges and one 2-cut are allowed).
 Also, the preprocessed database files of molDiscovery are saved into files named `<library_info>.prob.mz.target.bin` and `<library_info>.prob.mz.decoy.bin` by default.

 Finally, note that molDiscovery scores scale is different from the one used in Dereplicator+, so you may want to use another default value for `--min-score` option depending on your data.
-For example, sample test spectra of Surugamide and Chalcomycin are normally identified by Dereplicator+ with scores 20 and 14 (all default settings), while the molDiscovery scores for them are 81.0238 and 84.4949, respectively.
+For example, sample test spectra of Surugamide and Chalcomycin are normally identified by Dereplicator+ with scores 20 and 15 (all default settings), while the molDiscovery scores for them are 116.304 and 76.2041, respectively.

 #### Usage example
 A sample run of molDiscovery may look like this: